 I believe a lot of anglers miss bites with the drift fishing method, which is why I don’t use it often and why other good anglers and I prefer to use a float whenever possible.

 Float fishing is almost always the most effective way to catch steelhead in a river.
 You can see how to do it on my page, Float Fishing For Steelhead.

 It might take years to master and you might waste plenty of time trying to figure it all out.
 The basic guidelines discussed above will help with drift fishing, but it’s critical to remember that each river is unique.

 If you continue to struggle with drift fishing, do your homework and choose a good drift fishing guide that has spent a considerable amount of time drift fishing.

 Spawn / Roe- This is the most popular steelhead bait, but it is not necessarily the best.

 Worms – Plastic and real worms can outperform roe under the right circumstances.

 Beads – A tiny bead that looks like a salmon or steelhead egg can be precisely what the steelhead is looking for, and it can be the ideal steelhead bait.

 Flies – Some flies are excellent steelhead bait and can even be the finest bait.

-If you have a question, comment or some advice about drift fishing for steelhead let me know in the comments section below.
+If you have a question, comment, or some advice about fishing for steelhead with the drift fishing method, let me know in the comments section below.